SAT Score Percentiles – Your Ultimate Guide

 The Two Types Of SAT Score Percentiles

 Let’s move ahead to understand what the two types of percentiles displayed on your SAT score mean and in what context they differ.
 Your SAT score percentiles, either overall or for individual sections, have been divided into two types – the Nationally Representative Sample Percentile and the SAT User Percentile.
-These are divided with the aim of comparing student scores and their performances on the basis of two different reference populations.
+These are divided to compare student scores and their performances based on two different reference populations.

 On the other hand, the SAT User Percentile represents and compares the performance of students based on actual scores in the past three current graduating classes and who typically took the current SAT.

-Conclusively, since your User SAT Percentile doesn’t take into consideration the students who didn’t typically appear for the test, it becomes more useful in determining how competitive your scores are with respect to college admissions.
+Conclusively, since your User SAT Percentile doesn’t take into consideration the students who didn’t typically appear for the test, it becomes more useful in determining how competitive your scores are concerning college admissions.
 Your Nationally Representative Sample Percentiles will be higher than User SAT Percentiles.

 Do Not Get Confused!